SystangoTechnologies/Hapiness/README.md

 ```
 ├── app
 │   ├── controllers
-│   │   ├── api            // Controllers are organised by module names for rest api
+│   │   ├── api            // Controllers are organized by module names for rest api
-│   │   └── web            // Controllers are organised by module names for web api.
+│   │   └── web            // Controllers are organized by module names for web api.
 │   ├── helpers            // Helpers contains methods that are access by both api and                                web controllers.
 │   ├── models             // All mongoose models are defined here
 │   ├── routes             // All app routes are defined here